Beer and Mangoes.

 Here’s what it’s doing in your weed.

-While all terpenes found in cannabis strain give each its distinctive smell and taste, myrcene is one that appears to play an important role in enhancing the effectiveness of THC and CBD.
+While all terpenes found in strain give each its distinctive smell and taste, myrcene is one that appears to play an important role in enhancing the effectiveness of certain compounds.
 We call this the entourage effect (1).
-Basically, myrcene increases activation of the cannabinoid CB1 receptor by THC, enhancing the high effect you feel.
+Basically, myrcene increases activation of the CB1 receptor and enhances the quality of the experience.

 It’s thought the myrcene terpene content helps speed up THC entry through the blood-brain barrier resulting in a faster onset of your “high”.
 But while mangoes may contain higher levels of myrcene in comparison to other fruits, these levels may still not be enough to get credit for the effect.
 Plus, myrcene levels vary by harvest.